Pope to Louvain students: 'Continue to hope and work for a better future'

 'The Church is woman'

-Pope Francis went on to reflect on another point addressed in the letter: the role of women in the Church and society, which also regards issue of gender violence and injustice, as well as ideological prejudices.
+Pope Francis went on to reflect on another point addressed in the letter: the role of women in the Church and society, which also regards issues of gender violence and injustice, as well as ideological prejudices.

 Recalling the significant role of women in the history of salvation, the Pope reflected on the essential nature of women in the Church and society, and rejected any notion of rivalry between men and women.
 He called instead for mutual respect and collaboration, rooted in dignity and shared humanity.